google/wireit/README.md

 Now when you run `npm run bundle`, if the script is not fresh, then `wireit` will first check the `.wireit/cache` directory to see it already has cached output, before it runs the command.

-Occasionally, a script may be able to run faster than the time it takes to check and restore from a cache.
-Set `wireit.<task>.caching` to `false` to disable caching.

-> If a script doesn't have an `output` list defined at all, then it will *never* be cached, because `wireit` doesn't want to accidentally cache empty output for a script that hasn't been fully configured yet.
+> If a script doesn't have an `output` list defined at all, then it will _never_ be cached, because `wireit` doesn't want to accidentally cache empty output for a script that hasn't been fully configured yet.
 To allow a script to be cached that really produces no output (such as a test), set `output` to an empty array (`output: []`).
 Obviously no output will be copied from the cache in this case, but it will still allow the script to be skipped when a cache hit is detected.

 ### GitHub Actions caching

-Wireit caching also works *across different builds* when you use GitHub Actions.
+Wireit caching also works _across different builds_ when you use GitHub Actions.
 This works the same way as local caching, except wireit checks the remote GitHub Actions Cache, instead of the local filesystem.
 To enable remote caching with GitHub Actions, use the `aomarks/wireit-github-actions` workflow before you run your scripts:

 ```yaml
 steps: